xvrrr/AI-Creator/readme.md

 ```

 ## 2. Meme Videos
 Want to create engaging and hilarious meme videos?
-AI-Creator helps you craft memorable content by intelligently combining video clips, text, and effects into shareable content that could go viral.
+Agentic-AIGC helps you craft memorable content by intelligently combining video clips, text, and effects into shareable content that could go viral.

-🚀 **How AI-Creator Makes Meme Videos**
+🚀 **How Agentic-AIGC Makes Meme Videos**
 - Users just need to provide the video path and your requirements.
 - Automatically preprocesses audio (voice separation, loudness normalization, resampling, transcription) with corresponding agents
 - Automatically segments the audio and performs segment-level copywriting adaptation via the Writer Agent